Wilkrew/Wilkrew/README.md

 - 🥅  My personal goals is to continuously develop my knowledge and skills.
 On a wider scale I want to make a positive impact for people and the world around us.
 - 👀  I’m interested in becoming a Full Stack Developer
 - 🌱  I’m currently focusing on learning Front End Development
-- 📚  I'm currently messing around with 3D-printers and learning React Native/Expo
+- 📚  I'm currently building a portfolio site with the goal to showcase different types of projects and styling variants.
+(Also another very exciting project)
-- 💞️  I’m looking to collaborate on nothing atm, but don't be shy to send a collaboration suggestion! :)
+- 💞️  I’m looking to collaborate on nothing atm, got my hands full
 - 📫  How to reach me; filip@heinel.dev